huskeypm/cellmigration/README.md

   jupyter notebook --no-browser # --port 8888
 ssh -L localhost:8890:localhost:8888    pkekeneshuskey@kant.luc.edu

+## Fitting procedure (need to update)
+I adjusted the nUpdates parameter to equal the number of frames taken by the microscope The framerate parameter is set to #/min 1 fr/90s
+The distance units in the code are assumed to be [um] though openmm assumes [nm] The friction parameter was adjusted s.t. the MSD at the last frame was close to the expt value

 ## TODO
 - Can't get particle packing greater than 9/check that effectiveDim is helpful
 - ATP gradient is small